Little-Podi/AdaWorld/docs/INSTALLATION.md

 ### Environment

 We use conda to manage the environment.
-The installation is tested with CUDA 11.8 and NVIDIA A100 (80 GB).
+The installation is tested with CUDA 11.8 and NVIDIA A100 (80GB).

 ```shell
 conda create -n adaworld python=3.10 -y